CDCgov/prime-reportstream/prime-router/docs/proposals/0001-authentication.md

 We'll need to document for our Senders how to generate the 'Sender Token', the signed JWT they send to us, generated using their private key.

-The Sender Token will be sent as a URL parameter, not a header. (?
-I'd rather do it as a header, but I think Rick prefers parameters)
+The Sender Token will be sent as a standard "Authorization: Bearer <token>" header.

 We'll support both RS384 and ES384 web signature algorithms.